Travel management is undergoing a huge shift—away from micromanagement and towards trust, transparency, and simplicity.

-When your company is using a process that wasn’t designed for how you travel (the solution is either too robust, or non-existent), what ends up happening is that neither nor travelers nor admins get their needs met.
+When your company is using a process that wasn’t designed for how you travel (the solution is either too robust, or non-existent), what ends up happening is that neither corporate travelers nor admins get their needs met.

 - Booking travel requires endless email threads that destroy your productivity and ruin your day

 - The admin team is overworked and stressed out by handling all travel arrangements, booking requests, flight changes, and cancellations

 - The finance team is at the breaking point trying to figure out who’s spending money on what trips and why